-Leoneda Inge is WUNC’s race and southern culture reporter.
-She is the first public radio journalist in the South to hold such a position, which explores modern and historical constructs to tell stories of poverty and wealth, health and food culture, education and racial identity.
+Leoneda Inge is WUNC’s race and southern culture reporter, the first public radio journalist in the South to hold such a position.
+She explores modern and historical constructs to tell stories of poverty and wealth, health and food culture, education and racial identity.
 Leoneda is also co-host of the podcast Tested, allowing for even more in-depth storytelling on those topics.